-We have a whole lot of freedoms as homeschool families.
+A whole lot of freedoms as homeschool families…

-- To have a whole lotta fun with our kids.
+- Have a whole lotta fun with our kids.

-- To develop our kids’ interests and encourage their passions.
+- And develop our kids’ interests and encourage their passions.

-- To maintain close connections with each of our kids.
+- Maintain close connections with each of our kids.

-- To get clearer on what we want in our families and in our lives.
+- Get clearer on what we want in our families and in our lives.